 One of the easiest causes of tooth sensitivity to fix comes from foods that cause erosion of teeth.
-Citrus; oranges, limes, lemons, etc, in particular have citric acid in them.
+Citrus; oranges, limes, lemons, etc., in particular have citric acid in them.
 Like any acid it will dissolve what it sits on given enough time.
-We live in Florida, you can't give up your citrus.
+We live in Florida, you can’t give up your citrus.
 So try drinking water after having any citrus.
 This will flush the acid off of your tooth and you can continue to enjoy the foods you love.
-It is not recommend to brush your teeth immediately after eating citrus fruits.
-Your tooth can be in a compromised state and you do not want anymore of the tooth disappearing.
+It is not recommended to brush your teeth immediately after eating citrus fruits.
+Your tooth can be in a compromised state and you do not want any more of the tooth disappearing.

 There are a lot of commercials for fixing sensitivity with toothpastes, and they do have their place in the fight against tooth sensitivity, but if you never address the root cause, clenching and grinding, then the problem will only get worse and harder to fix.
 The toothpastes should be used in conjunction with healing, not hiding the cause of tooth sensitivity.
 If you kept breaking your arm from being pushed down you would not keep getting a cast, you would stop the bully who keeps pushing you down!
 So stop the bully, and in this case it’s you!
 Stop beating yourself up and go see your World Golf Village dentist and get more than a “band-aid”, get help.